mybatis/cdi/README.md

       ...
     }

-To support this kind of transactional behaviour, you need to activate the interceptor in beans.xml
+To enable transactions you need to activate the local transaction interceptor in beans.xml:

     <beans
        xmlns="http://java.sun.com/xml/ns/javaee"